ableasdale/confluent-dockerfiles/2-data-centres-replicator/README.md

 ## Run the Second Test

-Let's start by tuning the **Producer** for the Replicator instance; we're going to add a few lines to give it some extra help:
+Let's start by tuning the **Producer** for the Replicator instance; we're going to add a few lines to the connector JSON to give it some extra help:

 ```json
     "producer.override.linger.ms":"100",